Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: The Form Factor and Longitudinal Length Parameter

 \subsubsection{Hadronic Case}

-The Gaisser-Hillas distribution describes hadronic cosmic-ray air showers, but has also been applied to hadronic cascades in dense media \cite{testbed}.
+The Gaisser-Hillas distribution describes hadronic cosmic-ray air showers, but has also been applied to hadronic cascades in dense media in codes like AraSim \cite{testbed,10.1016/j.astropartphys.2011.11.010}.
 The original function reads

-The variables are defined as follows: $N_{max}$ is the instantaneous maximum number of particles in the cascade, $z'$ is the longitudinal distance in radiation lengths, $z_0$ is the initial starting point, $\lambda$ is the interaction length, and $z'_{max}$ is the location of $N_{max}$.
+The variables are defined as follows: $n_{max}$ is the instantaneous maximum number of particles in the cascade, $z'$ is the longitudinal distance in radiation lengths, $z_0$ is the initial starting point, $\lambda$ is the interaction length, and $z'_{max}$ is the location of $n_{max}$.
+Using the same steps as the electromagnetic case, we find

-The calculation of the energy dependence of $a$ is broken into three steps: the normalization of $n(z')$ to be a fraction of $n_{max}$ with convenient parameters, approximation the distribution near $z_{max}$, and the longitudinal width determination that contains a pre-defined fraction of the normalized $n_{max}$.
-Let $x = (z'-z_0)/\lambda)$, and $w = (z_{max} - z_0)/\lambda$.
-One useful (normalized) parameterization is

-Taking the logarithm of both sides of Eq. \ref{eq:norm} and then dividing both sides by $w$ gives:

-Near the shower maximum, $x/w \approx 1$.
-Let $\epsilon = x/w$, and expand the right-hand side in a series about $\epsilon = 1$ to second order, noting that the first order vanishes:

-Notice that the logarithm of the normalized distribution is again a negative quadratic, indicating Gaussian behavior near $z'_{\rm max}$.
-Let $b = \ln(f)/w$, and solve the quadratic equation for $\epsilon$: